TomerGeva/CommDspy/README.md

 3. If ffe_tap_idx is not empty and dfe_tap_idx is empty, returns the MSE and FFE grad
 4. If neither are empty, returns the MSE, FFE grad and DFE grad

+### 2.20 mueller_muller_step
+Function computes the estimation of the first precursor and the first postcursor and compares the amplitudes of the both.
+The goal of the mm CDR is to choose the phase which makes the precursor and postcursor equal in amplitude.

+Function is inputted with:
+* signal_chunk - The raw signal
+* reference_signal - The symbol stream without errors
+* pre_weight - the weight of precursor in the ratio between the precursor and the postcursor
+* post_weight - the weight of postcursor in the ratio between the precursor and the
+* tol - tolerance of the step direction.

+Function returns the direction to which we would need to change the phase of sampling.

 ## 3. Channel sub-package information
 ### 3.0.
 Various pulse generators
 The package supports all the pulses written in 3.1.
 The function names are: